gecio/gecio.github.io/docs/_imke/accessmanagement/connectingtoacluster/index.en.md

 * `kubeconfig-admin-`
 * plus the cluster id.

- To register the kubeconfig, we use the following command:
+To register the `kubeconfig`, we use the following command:

 ```bash
 cd Downloads